DGKSK8LIFE/youtube-notification-bot/README.md

 # youtube-notification-bot
-Discord bot that DMs users their desired video when a certain amount of likes is reached
+Youtube-Notification-bot is a discord bot that DMs users their desired video when a certain amount of likes is reached.